DeveloppeurPascal/one-shot-tools/README.md

 Scripts to extract emails from a list of email or a log.

+## mesimf371818_ovh

+A program created in 2018 to add users, virtual domains web hosting and MySQL Databases on a Debian 9 OVH virtual private server.

+Give users names on first memo field, click the button and copy/paste the users/passwords list, the Apache <VirtualHost> source, the MySQL create databases SQL script and bash commands to create users and folders.

+Of course change the domaine name "mesimf371818.ovh" hard coded in the source before doing anything with this program.

 ## tirages_au_sort

 To attribute gains in a lotery depending on the number of participants and gifts.